-In addition to Animal Inside Out, we offer three areas, or venues, that ensure a varied and exciting experience for all:
+We offer three areas, or venues, that ensure a varied and exciting experience for all:

 - Learn the human and natural history of Manitoba as your journey through nine immersive Museum Galleries.
 Your museum experience includes a gallery intervention, Strike 1919: Divided City, commemorating the 100th anniversary of the Winnipeg General Strike.